- Forrester created another TCO/ROI study that was paid for by SAP.

 The Fictional Nature of ROI Estimates

-Things reached a very strange place at i2 when Strategic Services began pricing some deals not based up0n a normally negotiated software license fee but based upon a percentage of the cost savings that were to come from the software.
+Things reached a very strange place at i2 when Strategic Services began pricing some deals not based up0n a typically negotiated software license fee but based upon a percentage of the cost savings that were to come from the software.
 As if i2 did not have enough of bias in both providing ROI estimates for its software, it further increased the bias by making sales based upon a percentage of the ROI estimate.
-This was a completely fictional world in which Strategic Services lived, and for whatever reason, prospects often bought the unrealistic ROI estimations that were produced by Strategic Services.
+This was an entirely fictional world in which Strategic Services lived, and for whatever reason, prospects often bought the unrealistic ROI estimations that were produced by Strategic Services.

 The Impact of i2’s SOAs